-Meeting Title: Trust Executive Committee Date: 27 February 2020 Age nda No. 2.5 Report Title: Quarterly Transformation (Q3) Report Lead Director James Friend, Chief Transformation Officer Report Author: James Friend, Chief Transformation Officer Dresented for: Chris McAleer Head of PMO Presented for: Information/Note Executive Summary: This is the third quarterly report for 2019/20 setting out to the Trust Executive Committee the approach, progress and impact of the Transformation work.
-The Transformation Team have changed focus in Quarter Three to support operational colleagues in research, development and delivery of efficiency schemes as part of the drive to improve Use of Resources and to achieve their respective divisional forecasts.
+Meeting Title: Trust Executive Committee Date: 27 February 2020 Agenda No. 2.5 Report Title: Quarterly Transformation (Q3) Report Lead Director James Friend, Chief Transformation Officer Report Author: James Friend, Chief Transformation Officer Chris McAleer Head of PMO Presented for: Information/Note Executive Summary: This is the third quarterly report for 2019/20 setting out the approach, progress and impact of the Transformation ecutive Committee The Transformation Team have changed focus in Quarter Three to support operational colleagues in research, development and delivery of efficiency schemes as part of the drive to improve Use of Resources and to achieve their respective divisional forecasts.
 Whilst this means that Transformation opportunities, particularly in Ambulatory Care and Therapies, are now running slower than before, each opportunity being supported is being pursued using the Trust's improvement methodology.
-The team remains on financial budget and up to date with Mandatory Training and Appraisal benchmarks.
-We were delighted to reach 100% completion of the Staf Survey.
+The team remains on financial budget and up to da Appraisal benchmarks.
+We were delighted to reach Survey.
 The key risks to sustained delivery of Transformation remain IT system productivity and operational capacity.
 A plan for Transformation opportunities over the next two years has been collated with respective clinical and support service leaders.
 Recommendations: The Board is asked to note the report.
-Supports Trust Strategic Objectives: Right Care, Right Place, Right Time 9.
-Patient choice • Aim: Ensure patients have access to high quality of standardising outpatient pathways, supported by ICT, enand reported • Aim: Offer patients greater choice in how they accelerate alternative to face-to-face appointments Build a Better St. George's 12.
-Strategy and engagement • Aim: We will develop an organisational and clinical strate position as a provider of local and world-reading special • Aim: We will work with our partners and stakeholders address the challenges we face together 13.
-Governance • Aim: More engagement and involvement of patients, organisations nsuring all ccess acut tegy that as list services s to seek activity is captured e specialties with sserts St. George's their views, so we CQC Themes: Effective: your care, treatment and support achieve good maintain quality of life and are based on the best availab Responsive: services are organised so that they meet y Well-led: the leadership, management and governance sure it's providing high-quality care that's based around encourages learning and innovation, and that it promotes le evidence our needs. ce of the of your indiv e. organisation make idual needs, that it Single Oversight Strategic Change
+Supports Trust Strategic Objectives: Right Care, Right Place, Right Time Objectives: Patient choice Aim: Ensure patients have access to high qual standardising outpatient pathways, supported by IC and reported Aim: Offer patients greater choice in how the CT, ensuring all activity is captured alternative to face-to-face appointments Build a Better St. George's Strategy and engagement Aim: We will develop an organisational and clinical position as a provider of local and world -reading sp.
+Aim: We will work with our partners and stakehold address the challenges we face together ecialist services 3 13.
+Governance Aim: More engagement and involvement of patient organisations ents, front line staff and partner CQC Themes: Effective: your care, treatment and support achieve maintain quality of life and are based on the best ava Responsive: services are organised so that they me Well-led: the leadership, management and gover sure it's providing high-quality care that's based are encourages learning and innovation, and that it pron ailable evidence eet your needs. nance of the o ound your indiv organisation make idual needs, that it Single Oversight Strategic Change

 Framework Theme:

 Implications

 Risk: None directly in this paper.

 Legal/Regulatory: N/A

 Resources: None requested in this paper.
+None requested in this paper.

 Previously Builds on Trust Executive Committee Monthly Date: Nov, Dec 2019.

 considered Reports)

 Appendices: Appendix One - Quarterly Transformation Report to Board 22 January 2020.